derbyjs/derby/docs/views/template-syntax/view-attributes.md

 <view is="modal">Hello, World.</view>
 ```

-They may also be any other type of expression, such as a path expression, an expression that uses an operator, or a function expression.
+Other types of expressions are supported too, such as path expressions, expressions with operators, or a function expressions.

 ```derby
 <!-- Passing in a path to a model value with a path expression -->